sauravdwivedi/PhP/README.md

-# A collection of PhP scripts I wrote for practice
+# A collection of PHP scripts I wrote for practice

 Program/problem description is given as doc comment on top of each program.